rabiaorsun/term_project_32190/README.md

 > While Canada demonstrates a steady **decline**—likely due to effective tobacco control policies, early diagnosis, and better healthcare—India exhibits a **consistent increase**, suggesting a growing environmental and public health burden.
 > By 2020, India surpasses Canada in lung cancer mortality, highlighting the urgent need for policy intervention, especially around pollution and tobacco control.

+**📌As a result** :Based on the correlation analysis results where p-values were consistently below 0.05, we reject the null hypothesis (H₀).
+Thus, we accept the alternative hypothesis (H₁), concluding that environmental and socioeconomic factors significantly affect lung cancer incidence rates.

 ## You can reach my code: [Dosyaya Gitmek İçin Tıklayın](./main.ipynb)